pip-services/pip-services-docs/content/en/python/commons/run/cleaner.md

 linkTitle: "Cleaner"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    Helper class that allows you to clear the state of a component.
+    Helper class that allows you to clear the state of components.
 ---

 ### Description

-The Cleaner class allows you to clear the state of a component.
+The Cleaner class allows you to clear the state of components.

 ### Static methods

 #### clear
-Clears state of multiple components.
+Clears the state of multiple components.

 To be cleaned state components must implement [ICleanable](../icleanable) interface.
 If they don't the call to this method has no effect.